1Uno/atom-wannabe/README.md

 ## Features

 It tries to run the test runner (mocha) on the current javascript file.
-Note that all files are considered by wannabe even if it's not a test.
+Only javascript files that looks like a test are runned by atom-wannabe.
 This package is **experimental** and some [drawbacks](#drawbacks) exist.

 For example, **babel** is not really supported and if it's the case, then it's very slow.

+Some settings are available with the package but most of time, the default values are fine.

 ## Drawbacks